dlnsk / h-rbac

 if (\Gate::can('edit', $post)) { }

-These permissions in the chain will be checked one by one until one of it will pass.
+These permissions in the chain will be checked one by one until one of them will pass.
 In other case the ability will be rejected for this user.
-So, we have many permissions with different business logic but checking in the code only one.
+So, we have many permissions with different business logic but are checking in the code only one.
 This is the key!

 The ways to manage RBAC

 It is very popular to use database to store roles and permissions.
 It flexible but hard to support.
-Managing of roles and permissions required backend.
-When we start to use inheritance for permissions it becomes too difficult for direct changing.
+Managing of roles and permissions requires the backend.

 Static roles